Sunday 23rd June

 Friday 10 – Sunday 12 March

-- I have been invited to attend Regensburg's first Scottish-Bavarian Literary Festival, Aye!, across this weekend.
-During the festival I will read some of my own short stories, some works in Scots and take part in a discussion about links between Aberdeen and Regensburg, and the Doric and Bavarian cultures.
+I was invited to attend Regensburg's first Scottish-Bavarian Literary Festival, Aye!, across this weekend.
+During the festival I read some of my own short stories, some works in Scots and took part in a discussion about links between Aberdeen and Regensburg, and the Doric and Bavarian cultures.

 Monday 24 April

-- As part of this year's Look Again: Visual Arts & Design Festival, I am delivering a lecture and two participatory workshops alongside Sue Fairburn (Gray's School of Art) and Sally Thomson (GHAT) which reflect on our experiences working as part of #BUKA, an arts-in-health project in Bulawayo, Zimbabwe in 2016.
+As part of the 2017 Look Again: Visual Arts & Design Festival, I deliver a lecture and two participatory workshops alongside Sue Fairburn (Gray's School of Art) and Sally Thomson (GHAT) reflecting on our experiences working as part of #BUKA, an arts-in-health project in Bulawayo, Zimbabwe in 2016.

 Sunday 28 May

-- Several works of mine are to be published as part of The Granite Mile, a new publication edited by Peter Arnott featuring writing from the Granite Writers group, which was formed after the National Theatre of Scotland's Granite production.
-The book launch will involve a rehearsed reading featuring actors such as Joyce Falconer and Morna young, and will take place at ACT Aberdeen as part of the 2017 May Festival.
+Several works of mine were published as part of The Granite Mile, a publication edited by Peter Arnott featuring writing from the Granite Writers group, which was formed after the National Theatre of Scotland's Granite production.
+The book launch involved a rehearsed reading featuring actors such as Joyce Falconer and Morna young, and took place at ACT Aberdeen as part of the 2017 May Festival.

 Sunday 2 July, 2.30pm and 7.30pm

-- As part of Aberdeen's Silver City Stories festival, some new work of mine will be performed as part of Union Street at ACT Aberdeen.
-Tickets are free and can be booked here.
+As part of Aberdeen's Silver City Stories festival, some new work of mine was performed as part of Union Street at ACT Aberdeen.

 Saturday 29 July, 10.30am and 2pm; Thursday 3 August, 10.30am

-- Alongside musician Abi Sinair, I will be facilitating Anchors Away!, a fun storytelling and music session for 3-8 year olds (and their parents!) at Aberdeen Maritime Museum and Aberdeen Treasure Hub as part of AAGM's Say Hello to Summer programme.
-Tickets can be booked here.
+Alongside musician Abi Sinair, I facilitated Anchors Away!, a storytelling and music session for 3-8 year olds at Aberdeen Maritime Museum and Aberdeen Treasure Hub as part of AAGM's Say Hello to Summer programme.

 Thursday 24 August, 8pm

-- As part of Edinburgh International Book Festival's touring programme, I will be hosting and reading new work at Aberdeen Booked!
+As part of Edinburgh International Book Festival's touring programme, I hosted and read new work at Aberdeen Booked!
 Unbound alongside Jake Arnott, Morna Young, Leila Aboulela, John Aberdein and Esther Woolfson.
-This free event will take place in ACT Aberdeen's Theatre.

 Tuesday 29 August

-- As part of Cumberland Lodge's 10th annual Life Beyond the PhD conference, I have been invited to present a talk on my post-PhD career inside and outside of academia.
-This is part of a 4-day programme for PhD students from across the UK.
+As part of Cumberland Lodge's 10th annual Life Beyond the PhD conference, I presented a talk on my post-PhD career inside and outside of academia.
+This was part of a 4-day programme for PhD students from across the UK.

 Tuesday 26 September

-- Alongside Lesley Hart, Morna Young and Neil Cargill, I will be performing a new 10-minute theatre piece on the theme of 'Home' in The Lemon Tree as part of Paines Plough's Come to Where I'm From series.
-Book tickets here and find out more about the project here.
+Alongside Lesley Hart, Morna Young and Neil Cargill, I performed a new 10-minute theatre piece on the theme of 'Home' in The Lemon Tree as part of Paines Plough's Come to Where I'm From series.
+Find out more about the project here.